Dimitris-Kagkelaris/parallel-image-processor/README.md

 * **File I/O** — Workers access image data using the `pread()` and `pwrite()` system calls.
 This introduces syscall overhead for each chunk of work.
 Mapping the input and output files with `mmap()` may reduce this overhead, but the two approaches need to be benchmarked before drawing conclusions.

 * **Fixed Worker Limit** — The worker pool is currently capped at 500 processes to avoid approaching system resource limits such as process and file-descriptor limits.
 The appropriate maximum may vary depending on the host system.

+* **Performance** — In local testing, an optimized sequential implementation outperformed the worker-pool implementation for RGB-to-grayscale conversion.
+Adding workers improved performance relative to the single-worker configuration, but did not beat the sequential baseline.
+This suggests that coordination and I/O overhead are significant relative to the small amount of computation per pixel.
+The project demonstrates process coordination, dynamic worker management, and failure recovery; larger job sizes and more computationally intensive transformations remain areas for future evaluation.

 ## Future Work